epiccurious/jade-diy/README.md

 2. You want to learn how to use the Jade hardware wallet.
 Refer to [the Jade's help center documentation](https://help.blockstream.com/hc/en-us/categories/900000061906-Blockstream-Jade) or [contact Blockstream](https://help.blockstream.com/hc/en-us/requests/new) for software support.

 3. You're a normie who can't be bothered to learn how to operate a computer through the command line.
-We will be using the Terminal console which normies find scary.
+We will be using the Terminal console, which some people find scary.
 It's not not hard, I promise.

-4. You are not willing to use Linux.
+4. You you're not willing to [use Linux](https://ubuntu.com/tutorials/install-ubuntu-desktop).
 (This guide only supports Linux Ubuntu for now but planning to add macOS support soon once I iron out the brew dependencies.)

-## Why Should I Read This Guide?
+## Why Should I Follow This Guide?

 Three words: **supply chain attacks**.